DelineaXPM/dsv-github-action/README.md

   --effect 'allow' \
   --subjects "roles:$rolename" \
   --desc "${desc}" \
-  --resources "${secretpath}:<.*>"
+  --resources "secrets:${secretpath}:<.*>"
 ```

 ## Usage

-See [integration.yaml](.github/workflows/integration.yaml) for an example of how to use this to retrieve secrets and use outputs on other tasks.
+See [integration.yml](.github/workflows/integration.yml) for an example of how to use this to retrieve secrets and use outputs on other tasks.

 ## Other Usage Examples